thatrandomfrenchdude/cart-pole-ppo/README.md

 The training will start automatically and you'll see:
 - Real-time cart-pole simulation
 - Training metrics and episode rewards
-- Console logs in the Docker output
+- Live logging in the console output

 ## PPO Algorithm Details